Karnov

 As a character created by Data East, Karnov was reintroduced in several other games from the company, including Bad Dudes Vs. DragonNinja in which he is a boss in the first level.
-Karnov later appeared in the 1994 Neo-Geo game Karnov's Revenge.
-This game, also known as Fighter's History Dynamite, is not a sequel to the original Karnov, but to Fighter's History, a one-on-one fighter in which Karnov is the final boss.
+Karnov later appeared in the 1993 fighting game Fighter's History, in which he is the final boss, and as a playable character in its sequel, Karnov's Revenge, also known as Fighter's History Dynamite.

 Gameplay

-The game puts the bulging-muscled, fire-breathing, east-Russian, ex-circus strongman hero on a quest through nine different levels to search for the ultimate treasure.
+The game's hero, Karnov, a muscular fire-breathing ex-circus strongman, goes on a quest through nine different levels to search for the ultimate treasure.
 However, between him and the treasure are several horrendous monsters, including sword-wielding monks, dinosaurs, djinn, hopping fish men, gargoyles, tree monsters, will-o-wisps, rock creatures, centipede women, and ostrich-riding skeleton warriors.

 Karnov can walk, jump, and shoot to make his way through these levels and find special items that help him.
 Acquiring red orbs can upgrade Karnov until he shoots three fireballs at a time.
 The end of each level has one or more bosses which he must defeat to receive a new piece of a treasure map.
 The end of the game features a powerful boss called "The Wizard" who defends the last map piece that leads to the treasure.